 - 13-4 Report Printing.
-Assign the file any name and save it to the \MB7\Custom Reports folder.
-You can save an unlimited number of reports to this location. - A specific location where similar reports are found.
+Assign the file any name, and then save it as a shared report that anybody can use or as a private report that only you can use.
+You can save an unlimited number of reports in this way. - A specific location where similar reports are found.
 For example, if you create a new income statement, you might want to make the report available with the other income statements.
 Each window location can contain up to 20 custom reports.